drtamarojgreen/greenhouse_org/docs/wix_dom_manipulation.md

 The `scheduler.js` script is being modified to remove the conditional initialization of `AppointmentApp`.
 This logic was a remnant of a previous implementation and was the root cause of the "disappearing schedule" issue.

-The `AppointmentApp` object, which is defined in `app.js`, is being renamed to `GreenhousePatientApp` to better reflect its purpose and to adhere to the new naming convention.
+The `AppointmentApp` object, which was previously defined in `app.js`, is now `GreenhousePatientApp` and is defined in `GreenhousePatientApp.js` to better reflect its purpose and to adhere to the new naming convention.

 ### Implementation Impact